Cipher-Soul/Cipher-Soul/README.md

 ## 🚧 What I’m Up To

-   -  learning django rest api framework
+   - Learning Django rest api framework
    - Always up for learning and sharing new ideas!

 ## Social!